alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Air Strike has VPs of 5/3/2.
 TSOH has VPs of 6/4/2.
 I will adopt the TSOH VPs.

+This is what Air Strike and TSOH call the “M-38”, but I've no idea why.
+Its other designation is M-1939, so I could understand “M-39“.
+I have adopted the values from TSOH, which are the same as those in Air Strike, but TSOH gives it 6 VPs and Air Strike only 5.

 - [Wikipedia](https://en.wikipedia.org/wiki/37_mm_automatic_air_defense_gun_M1939_(61-K))

 ### Bofers L/60 Battery